 World War Two, 1939-1945

 William Kenneth Fuller, Craftsman, 3961543, Royal Electrical and Mechanical Engineers.
-William was the son of John and Mary Fuller, of Haverfordwest, and served with the 2nd Infantry Brigade Workshop, Royal Electrical and Mechanical Engineers.
-William served in North Africa, and was killed during the invasion of Italy on 18 February 1944.
+William was born at Llanelli in 1921, the son of John Fuller and Mary Fuller (nee Palmer).
+His mother was a young woman from Llangwm who had worked as a servant at Haverfordwest before her marriage, then the family had moved to 14, Pencae Terrace, Llanelli.
+William had enlisted into the Welch Regiment, but was later transferred to the 2nd Infantry Brigade Workshop, Royal Electrical and Mechanical Engineers.
+He then served in North Africa, and following the surrender of the Afrika Korps, joined the great offensive to liberate mainland Italy.
+William was killed during the invasion of Italy on 18 February 1944.
 He was 22 years old, and is buried in Anzio War Cemetery, Italy.

 William Arla George, Sergeant (Air Gunner), 1709173, Royal Air Force Volunteer Reserve.
-William was the son of James Clifford George and Violet Alexandra George, of Llangwm.
-He served as an Air Gunner with the Royal Air Force Volunteer Reserve, and was posted to 460 (RAAF) Squadron, which was equipped with the Avro Lancaster.
+William was born on 2 February 1924, the son of James Clifford George and Violet Alexandra George (nee Phillips), of Black Tar, Llangwm.
+He was given the middle name Arla after his grandfather, Stephen Arla Phillips, who was killed during the Great War.
+William enlisted into the Royal Air Force Volunteer Reserve and after completing his training as an Air Gunner, was posted to 460 (RAAF) Squadron, which was equipped with the Avro Lancaster.
 On 2 February 1945, William was aboard Lancaster AR-P ME326.
-The aircraft was returning from a raid on Wiesbaden when it collided with another Lancaster of 626 Squadron, and both crashed near Abbeville, in the Somme Valley.
+The aircraft was returning from a raid on Wiesbaden when it collided with another Lancaster of 626 Squadron, and both crashed at St-Maxent (Somme), five miles southwest of Abbeville, in the Somme Valley.
 William was one of seven men killed aboard his Lancaster that day.
 He was 20 years old, and is buried in Abbeville Communal Cemetery Extension, France.

 Ronald Palmer, Sergeant (Pilot), 1651825, Royal Air Force Volunteer Reserve.
-Ronald was the son of Trevor Palmer, and of Lena Palmer, of Llangwm.
-He trained as a Pilot with the Royal Air Force Volunteer Reserve, and was posted to 127 Squadron, which was a fighter Squadron, equipped at first with the Hawker Hurricane, then with the Supermarine Spitfire.
+Ronald was born in 1923, the son of Trevor Palmer, and of Lena Palmer (nee Jones), of 5, Chapel Row, Llangwm.
+He trained as a Pilot with the Royal Air Force Volunteer Reserve, before being posted to 127 Squadron, which was a fighter Squadron, equipped at first with the Hawker Hurricane, then with the Supermarine Spitfire.
 Ronald was killed when his Spitfire RR212 stalled during take off from Schindel in Holland on 6 April 1945, and crashed.
 He was 22 years old, and is buried in Bergen-op-Zoom War Cemetery, Netherlands.